 If you are an early stage startup, you probably don’t need a CRM yet but you still want to be organized.
 The free tool Trello is great to organize yourself, your tasks, your progress…

 With a good content strategy, a marketing automation software can be embedded to your CRM, allowing you to connect the sales and marketing in order to significantly optimize your sales funnel and sales processes.
+Automating repetitive tasks is one of the most important digital marketing tips I can give you today.

 This will give you the opportunity to track your leads and see where they are in your sales funnel.
 The tracking will be done automatically and without effort on your part.
 A good CRM coupled with an automation marketing tool will give you lead scoring or lead ranking, which allows you to sort out the most interesting leads.
 This technique will help you to choose from the leads by showing you automatically which leads are the ones that need to be contacted soon.
 In other words, which leads are most likely to close soon.